markriggins/dockerfy/README.md

 Secrets can loaded from a file by using the -secrets option or the $SECRETS_FILE environment variable.
 The secrets file must contain simple NAME=VALUE lines, following bash shell conventions for definitions and comments.
 Leading and trailing quotes will be trimmed from the value.

 	#
-	# Theses are our secrets
+	# These are our secrets
 	#
 	PROXY_PASSWORD="a2luZzppc25ha2Vk"

-Secrets can be injected into configuration files by using templates.
+Secrets can be injected into configuration files by using [Secrets in Templates](https://github.com/markriggins/dockerfy#secrets-in-templates).

 ##### Security Concerns
 1. **Reading secrets from files** -- Dockerfy only passes secrets to programs via configuration files to prevent leakage.
 Secrets could be passed to programs via the environment, but programs use the environment in unpredictable ways, such as logging, or perhaps even dumping their state back to the browser.